Saturday, April 12, 2014

 Adam at the Classics Club has some wrap-up questions this morning:

+What book(s) did you read during the event?
 I read The House of the Seven Gables by Nathaniel Hawthorne, in its entirety.

 What did you like about our event?
 I loved giving the day over to reading--I never do that.
 And I loved being able to check a book off my massive TBR list.